oneconvergence/dkube-examples/insurance/monitoring/readme.md

  - The script is configured to execute automatically, with no changes required, if:
    - The deployed model is the last deployment from the most recent pipeline run (as explained in the process above), and
    - The serving and monitoring cluster are the same
-   - In this case, skip to [](#run-the-script)
+   - In this case, skip to [Run the Script](#run-the-script)

 ### Changing the Deployment Name

  If you want to use a different deployment than the default, make the changes in this section.
 Otherwise, skip ahead to the next section.

  - In the 3rd cell (`User Definitions`) change the variable name `MONITOR_NAME` to the name of the deployment.
 The monitor name is always the same as the deployment name.
  - If the serving and monitoring clusters are the same, no other changes are required.
-Skip ahead to [](#run-the-script)
+Skip ahead to [Run the Script](#run-the-script)
  - If the monitoring cluster is **not** the same as the serving cluster, also make the changes in the next section

 ### Different Serving and Monitor Cluster

  If the monitor cluster is different from the serving cluster, make the changes in this section.
-Otherwise, skip ahead to [](#run-the-script).
+Otherwise, skip ahead to [Run the Script](#run-the-script).

  - In the 3rd cell (`User Definitions`) change the variable `SERVING_CLUSTER_EXECUTION = False`
  - Complete the following fields